-On Friday, March 7, the Trump administration released the latest US national cybersecurity strategy: President Trump’s Cyber Strategy for America, alongside an Executive Order on combating cybercrime and fraud.
+On Friday, March 6, the Trump administration released the latest US national cybersecurity strategy, President Trump’s Cyber Strategy for America, alongside an executive order on combating cybercrime and fraud.
 The document, focused on six core pillars, is the briefest cybersecurity strategy released by the US in the last decade.

 The biggest challenge with the document is its brevity.
-Coming in at only 5 pages of text, it lacks substantive guidance on how the initiatives included will be accomplished.
-With the more-verbose guidance released during Trump’s previous term, combined with recent executive orders, there are meaningful ways organizations can prepare for how this strategy will affect the broader threat landscape and their security programs.
+Coming in at only five pages of text, it lacks substantive guidance on how the initiatives included will be accomplished.
+With the more verbose guidance released during Trump’s previous term, combined with recent executive orders, there are meaningful ways that organizations can prepare for how this strategy will affect the broader threat landscape and their security programs.

 We outline each of the six pillars along with guidance on how to prepare for the changes in the national cybersecurity strategy below.

-What to know: Pillar 1 addresses the more contested, aggressive threat landscape, where ransomware gangs, state-aligned criminals, and nation-state operators have exploited US restraint at the national level.
+What to know: This pillar addresses the more contested, aggressive threat landscape, where ransomware gangs, state-aligned criminals, and nation-state operators have exploited US restraint at the national level.
 More aggressive offensive cyber operations have been a hallmark of both Trump terms.
-During his first term, the combination of the 2018 DoD Cyber Strategy, the Defend Forward doctrine, and the FY2019 NDAA enabled USCYBERCOM to conduct more aggressive forward operations against foreign infrastructure.
+During his first term, the combination of the 2018 Department of Defense Cyber Strategy, the “defend forward” doctrine, and the 2019 National Defense Authorization Act-enabled USCYBERCOM to conduct more aggressive forward operations against foreign infrastructure.
 These actions laid the groundwork for continued, more aggressive offensive cyber operations, which have achieved significant successes in thwarting attacks.

 Especially given the cyberattacks used in Venezuela and the conflict taking place in Iran, this document serves as a reminder to USCYBERCOM and the federal government to push forward on more aggressive action.
 Public and private collaboration will become more important at a time when many of the resources for that collaboration have been downsized.
 Recognize that a more aggressive federal posture could result in collateral damage, particularly when it comes to cyberattacks associated with wars against smaller nations, where cyberattacks provide an asymmetric advantage.